fbpx

 With elections looming, fires raging, and hurricanes wreaking absolute havoc, there are moments that I feel like the world is spinning out of control.

 As healers and helpers, this feeling of overwhelm can hit even harder—because we’re not only trying to manage our own emotions, we’re also holding space for others and for ourselves in unique ways.
-We helpers are often particularly sensitive and empathetic, and we seek day by day to be present and to deeply feel – to stay in it.
+We helpers are often particularly sensitive and empathetic, and we seek day by day to be present and to deeply feel with others – to stay in it.
 All of it.

 I regularly fight the urge to just put my head down and pretend none of it is happening, but I know this isn’t what the world needs from me, and when I choose to check out I know it goes against everything that we teach and everything that we, at NL, stand for.

 Healing is found in the present moment.
 Period.
+And sometimes the present moment is painful.

 Our world needs people like us, who are deeply attuned to it all, so we can decide how to truly help.
 (Right now, as I write, I find the need to take a deep breath.
 I invite you to pause and take a deep breath with a slow exhale with me.)